What is the System Reserved Partition in Disk Management Console

 How to remove the System Reserved partition?

-To remove the System Reserved partition, you must first relocate the boot manager file(s), boot configuration data, and the recovery image (WinRE.wim) to the C:\ drive.
-After relocating, you must run bcdedit to update the boot and recovery file paths for each boot option.
-Only after completing these preliminary steps, you can delete the System Reserved partition.
+To remove the System Reserved partition, you must first relocate the boot files and boot configuration data to the C:\ drive using the BCDBoot.exe console tool.
+After copying the boot files and BCD, mark the C drive active.
+This can be done using Disk Management.
+Only after completing these preliminary steps can you delete the System Reserved partition.

-As the partition stores your boot configuration data and the boot manager, it shouldn’t be deleted without properly relocating the folder items.
+As the partition stores your boot configuration data and the boot manager, it shouldn’t be deleted without properly relocating the boot files to the C drive.
 Deleting this partition without following the correct procedure would cause the following error or similar:

 Info: An error occurred while attempting to read the boot configuration data.